paiv/blog/_posts/2016-09-25-tensorflow-to-bnns.md

 (image credit: [The Asimov Institute][NN-ZOO])

 We are going to use [TensorFlow tutorial][TF-TUT] to train a pretty confident model!
-You can install TensorFlow [with Anaconda][BLOG-ANACONDA], if you don't have one.

 I've included pre-trained model in the repository for you, but here is the full TensorFlow script from the tutorial to generate the model: [mnist-nn.ipynb] (might take a couple of hours to train).